daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

     cargo run -q --bin normal 8192 0 2 > normal_0_2.tsv
     cargo run -q --bin normal 8192 1 1 > normal_1_1.tsv

-These are sadly not the most beautiful of Normal curves, but you must take what you get.
+These are not the most beautiful of Normal curves, but you must take what you get.
 The :math:`N(0, 1)` data is lumpy and not single peaked.

 .. image:: images/n01-1.png